Updated: Jan 30

 "Major companies, including Microsoft, Ericsson, Patagonia and Toyota have realized that being able to control and harness this feeling of Flow is the Holy Grail for any manager."

 - Fast Company Magazine

 Jenn and I have enjoyed our numerous training sessions with a recent great client, Hyper Hippo Games.
-This amazing team of people are very successful game developers and like many companies, they are working hard to integrate 3 or 4 of their separate business units resulting from continuous high growth, to increase efficiency and cultural energy.
+This amazing team of very successful game developers, like many companies, is working hard to integrate 3 or 4 of their separate business units resulting from continuous high growth, to increase efficiency and cultural energy.

 Guess what we are learning as we train their people?
 FLOW is their business model!
 They build games that move players from one flow state into the next flow state.
 Activating and sustaining player flow is the guts of great game design.
 This is how great games retain player attention.

 In 1975, scientist Mihaly Cziksentmihalyi coined the term flow.
 This is his definition: "A state in which people are so involved in an activity that nothing else seems to matter; the experience is so enjoyable that people will continue to do it even at great cost, for the sheer sake of doing it."

 In his article, 5 Steps to Finding your Workflow, Nathan Lozeron reminds us that, “when you experience 'Flow' your inner critic goes quiet (that nagging voice in your head which second-guesses every decision you make).
 You become completely engaged in what you're doing and lose track of time.
 Things seem effortless - every action leads seamlessly to the next.
 Everything just seems to flow.”